-When you are sitting in a shiny new car showroom, the sales executive will obviously charm you with all the ways that a PCP will improve your life (because they want your money), but they don’t usually dwell on the negative aspects of why a PCP may not be the best solution for your needs.
-And those negative factors can be pretty significant, especially if things don’t work out so well or your circumstances change over the next three or four years.
+When you’re sitting in a shiny new car showroom, the sales executive will charm you with all the ways that a PCP will improve your life (because they want your money).
+But they don’t usually dwell on the negative aspects of why a PCP, and those negative factors can be pretty significant – especially if things don’t work out so well or your circumstances change over the next three or four years.

-The real reason that car dealers and car manufacturers push PCP finance so hard is that it’s generally good news for them, rather than being good news for you.
+The real reason that car dealers and car manufacturers push PCP finance so hard is that it’s generally good news for them.
 It may or may not be suitable for you, but they don’t really care about that.
 They’re just desperate to make you think that it’s good for you.